AureliaGardes/ing-bank-account-kata/README.md

 > As a bank, deposit money from a customer to his account, is allowed when superior to €0.01

 #### User Story 2
-> As a bank, withdraw money from a customer account, is allowed when balance won't go negative
+> As a bank, withdraw money from a customer account, is allowed when no overdraft used

 #### User Story 3
 > As a bank, a customer can display its account balance